 - If you take a route along Lugano, take some time to explore this vibrant city.
 The same goes for Bellinzona with its impressive castles.

 - Explore Locarno after arrival, and maybe take the short ride to the Madonna del Sasso church overlooking the town and the lake.
 Find more suggestions for nearby activities here.

 - The 3-star Hotel Piccolo, at a 6-minute walk from the lake and Locarno’s railway station, is a good choice for this trip.
 It’s one of the few hotels with free parking options.
 There are plenty of lunch and dining options in Locarno’s nearby center.

 - More options for hotels in Locarno are listed here.

 Our hotel suggestions for the Locarno area.

 Our sightseeing suggestions in and around Locarno and Lake Maggiore.

 The route - day 5: Locarno-Brig along the Centovalli route and over the Simplon pass: 106 km, 2h00

-- drive from Locarno to Airolo and cross the Nufenen pass there.
-You’ll enter the Upper Rhone valley in the village of Ulrichen, which is a short drive away from Brig (155 km, 2h40).
+- Drive from Locarno to Airolo and cross the Nufenen pass there.
+You’ll enter the Upper Rhone valley in the village of Ulrichen.
+This is a short drive away from Brig (155 km, 2h40).

-- Brig is definitely worth your time.
+- Brig is worth your time.
 It has a nice town center with a beautiful castle.
-Please find tips here;
+Please find tips here.

-- the comfortable 3-star Hotel Ambassador, just outside the town center of Brig, offers free parking for guests and a lovely restaurant;
+- The comfortable 4-star Hotel Ambassador, just outside the town center of Brig, offers free parking for guests and a restaurant.

-- Hotel Europe, a 3-star hotel right across the rail station, is located very centrally and still offers free parking;
+- Hotel Europe, a 3-star hotel right across the rail station, is located very centrally and offers free parking.

 The hotels we suggest in Brig and the surrounding area.